noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - Follows a code-on-demand pattern, where code can be downloaded on the fly (in our case implemented in Lambda) and changed without having to update clients.
 - API-First strategy: where each service within their stack is first and always released as an API

-## cloud native, multi-cloud and open source
+## multi-cloud with cloudnative and open source

-- to truly leverage any cloud provider, you should seek to retain ownership of the following
+- cloudnative: seek managed services offered by your cloud provider
+  - 12factor is always a good approach, but even more so with cloudnative apps
+  - its difficult to implement a multicloud architecture if using proprietary managed services
+- opensource: you'll retain ownership of:
-  - configuring an instance
+  - configuring VMS
   - updating operating systems
   - install application runtime
   - build and deploy apps
   - scaling and load balancing
   - monitor and observe apps
   - data storage
+- multicloud: depending on how open vs cloudnative/propertiary you are, this could be an uphill battle

 ### cloudnative migration patterns